scipopt/russcip/README.md

 ```
 After which `russcip` would be able to find the installation in the current Conda environment.
 Alternatively, you can specify the installation directory through the `SCIPOPTDIR` environment variable.

+*russcip* is tested against SCIP 8.0.3 but it might work for other versions depending on which functionality you use.

 ## Install
 By running
 ```bash